rahulkumarsingh73690/api-1/icons/README.md

 ## Icon sets

-Icon sets are stored in IconifyJSON format.
+Icon sets are stored in IconifyJSON formats

 You can use Iconify Tools to create icon sets.
 See [Iconify Tools documentation](https://docs.iconify.design/tools/tools2/).